bgamari/ghc-wiki-import/richard-and-simon.md

 - Remove pushing from `mkCastTy`.
 But see bullet above about remaining tasks.
 - Remove `solveSomeEqualities`
+- Take a look at `tidyToIfaceType`: I don't think it needs to tidy the env.

 **Iceland\_jack**: By `[]` as a data family do you mean: